 The risk assessment at the vehicle UE detects a potential collision risk

-At a potential collision risk, the vehicle UE warns the driver.
-In parallel, a collision risk warning message might be sent by the vehicle UE to the pedestrian UE.
+At a potential collision risk, the vehicle UE warns the driver..

 5.22.4 Post-conditions

-Vehicle driver and pedestrian are alerted of a potential collision, and take appropriate action to avoid or mitigate a collision.
+Vehicle driver is alerted of a potential collision, and takes appropriate action to avoid or mitigate a collision.

 5.22.5 Potential Requirements

-[PR.5.22.5-001] A UE that supports V2P Services (i.e. used by pedestrian) shall be able to transmit and receive periodic broadcast messages (i.e. awareness messages) and event-driven messages (e.g. warnings).
+[PR.5.22.5-001] A UE that supports P2V Services (i.e. used by pedestrian) shall be able to transmit periodic broadcast messages (i.e. awareness messages).

-[PR.5.22.5-002] The E-UTRA(N) shall be able to support a communication range between UEs that support V2P Services sufficient to give the vehicle driver(s) and/or pedestrian ample response time (e.g. 4 seconds).
+[PR.5.22.5-002] The E-UTRA(N) shall be able to support a communication range between UEs that support V2P Services sufficient to give the vehicle driver(s) ample response time (e.g. 4 seconds).

 [PR.5.22.5-003] The E-UTRAN shall be capable of transferring V2P messages between UEs supporting V2P Services with a maximum relative velocity according to the context of the UEs (e.g. for motorcycle-vehicle communications up to 280 km/h, for pedestrian-vehicle communication up to 160 km/h).